CRISES IN THE CAPITALIST SYSTEM

 5. Speculators’ Failure to Repay Loans.

-Speculators are people who invested in stocks, commodities, and real estate using borrowed money.
+Speculators are people who invested in stocks, commodities and real estate using borrowed money.

-6. Nature of the Capitalist Economy.
+6. Nature of Capitalist Economy.

-According to economists, capitalist economies are cyclical in nature and must pass through four phases: Boom, Crisis, Depression, and Recovery.
+According to economists, capitalist economies are cyclical in nature and must pass through four phases: Boom, Crisis, Depression and Recovery.

 7. Poor Banking Structure.

-In some cases, 3–5 banks operated in a single town, leading to competition, poor lending practices, and high rates of failure.
+In some cases, 3–5 banks operated in a single town, leading to competition, poor lending practices and high rates of failure.

 Many banks extended bad loans, particularly to housing and real estate markets.

-When depositors lost confidence, bank runs occurred, and many banks collapsed.
+When depositors lost confidence, bank runs occurred and many banks collapsed.

-EFFECTS OF THE GREAT ECONOMIC DEPRESSION ON AFRICA.
+EFFECTS OF GREAT ECONOMIC DEPRESSION ON AFRICA.

-Although the Great Depression originated in the United States, it had severe and far-reaching consequences in Africa, especially because most African territories were under colonial rule at the time.
+Although Great Depression originated in the United States, it had severe and far-reaching consequences in Africa, especially because most African territories were under colonial rule at the time.

-The prices of African raw materials dropped sharply due to decreased demand in European markets.
+Prices of African raw materials dropped sharply due to decreased demand in European markets.

-For example, the price of sisal exported to Europe fell from £32 per ton to £12 per ton between 1931 and 1932.
+Sisal exported to Europe fell from £32 per ton to £12 per ton between 1931 and 1932, leading to reduced the income of African farmers and producers.

-2. Reduction in Workers’ Wages.
+2. Reduction in Workers Wages.

-For instance, in Kenya, workers' wages fell from 36 Kenyan shillings to 10 shillings by 1930.
+In Kenya, workers' wages fell from 36 Kenyan shillings to 10 shillings by 1930, weakening purchasing power of African workers.

 3. Massive Unemployment.

-The economic depression led to mass retrenchments of African workers.
+Economic depression led to mass retrenchments of African workers.

 4. Introduction of Agricultural Schemes.